 Average Weather at Las Cruces International Airport New Mexico, United States

-At Las Cruces International Airport, the summers are hot and partly cloudy; the winters are short, cold, and mostly clear; and it is dry year round.
+At Las Cruces International Airport, the summers are hot and partly cloudy, the winters are cold and mostly clear, and it is dry year round.
 Over the course of the year, the temperature typically varies from 31°F to 96°F and is rarely below 21°F or above 102°F.

-Based on the tourism score, the best times of year to visit Las Cruces International Airport for warm-weather activities are from mid May to early July and from mid August to early October.
+Based on the tourism score, the best times of year to visit Las Cruces International Airport for warm-weather activities are from early May to early July and from mid August to early October.

 Average High and Low Temperature